voidl00p/markupdown/README.md

 # Markupdown

 Markupdown is a dead-simple static site generator toolkit.
-Most static site generators do too much; they're complicated.
-I wanted something dumb to manage my blog.

-Markupdown is a collection of commands that help you set up and manage a static site.
+It comes with a collection of commands to help you manage a static site.
 You write a `build.py` file that calls the commands you want and run it.
 That's it!

 Here's what a `build.py` file looks like: